 Jaime has well-rounded pediatric experiences with children of all ages including a wide range of disabilities, backgrounds, and cultures.
 She has provided treatment for speech and language in areas such as expressive language, receptive language, articulation, fluency, and pragmatics.
 Jaime values building a strong rapport with the families she works with and encourages family involvement to enhance the child’s skills and growth.

 Alex graduated from the University of Illinois and is excited to be working with the pediatric population in Chicago.
-Alex speaks fluent Russian and she has always been particularly interested in working with bilingual children as well as culturally diverse families.
+Alex speaks fluent Russian and she has always been particularly interested in helping adults and children feel confident in their communication.

 Carrie is a licensed speech-language pathologist in the state of Illinois and a member of the American Speech-Language and Hearing Association.
 She received her Bachelor’s degree in Speech and Hearing Sciences from the University of Illinois, Urbana-Champaign and her Master’s degree in Speech-Language Pathology from Western Michigan University.
 Carrie has 7 years of experience as a speech-language pathologist and has worked with the pediatric population in the public school, therapeutic school, and private speech settings.

 Alix is enthusiastic and full of energy, and she brings that energy into each therapy session.
 Her areas of interest include fluency, Autism Spectrum Disorders, Childhood Apraxia of Speech, social-pragmatic communication, receptive and expressive language, articulation/phonology, and augmentative and alternative communication (AAC).